tsamantanis/titanic-data-visualization/README.md

 ## Learning Objectives

-- Create HTML element with JS
+- Create HTML element with JS based on data
-- Style HTML element with JS
+- Style HTML element with JS based on data
+- Organized data to tell a story and/or reveal meaning
+- Use Array.sort() to sort data
-- Use array methods to control the display of elements
+- Use Array.filter() to filter data

 ## Submission